-Measurement of a spur during Monitoring Visit in Uttarakhand
+Measurement of a Launching Apron during Monitoring Visit

-Monitoring Visit of FMP Scheme UP-22
+Monitoring Visit of FMP Scheme in Bihar

-River Management Activities & Works related to Border Areas
+7. River Management Activities and Works related to Border Areas

 7.1 Background

 During the XI Plan period, Ministry of Water Resources has undertaken a plan scheme titled "River Management Activities and Works related to Border Areas" for water resources development and flood management activities.
 The scheme includes provision for taking up maintenance of flood protection works of Kosi and Gandak projects and bank protection works on common/border rivers between India and Bangladesh.